psaia/allwrite-docs/README.md

 # Allwrite Docs

 Writing in Google Drive is enjoyable.
-When something is enjoyable, we tend to do it more often and with better quality.
+When something is enjoyable and accessible, we tend to do it more often and with better quality.

-This API connects with your Google Drive and provides endpoints which returns the pages within Drive in a organized and usable format.
-With these endpoints, beautiful (or not) user interfaces can be created.
+This API connects with your Google Drive and provides RESTful endpoints which return the pages within Drive in a organized and usable format.
+With this API, beautiful (or ugly) user interfaces can be created.

 This is not a SaaS product and 100% open source.
 You just need to host it yourself.